iifl-logo

 CORPORATE SOCIAL RESPONSIBILITY (CSR) POLICY

-The CSR Policy developed and implemented by the Company including the composition of the CSR Committee is uploaded on the Companys website at www.tulsyannec.in.
+The CSR Policy developed and implemented by the Company including the composition of the CSR Committee have been uploaded on the Companys website at www.tulsyannec.in.

-Profit after tax on Standalone basis computed as per section 198 of the Companies Act, 2013, being negative, the Company is not required to spend any amount on CSR activities.
+The Profit after tax on Standalone basis computed as per Section 198 of the Companies Act, 2013, being negative, the Company was not required to spend any amount on CSR activities during the FY 2024-25.

 RISK MANAGEMENT POLICY